dogodigi/community_mapping/en/chapters/geodata_basics.md

  - Connect lines, add width, color, text and texture to create a map.

 > ##### Exercise 12
 Below you find an image of random coordinates.
-Print the image and let the attendees draw a map.
-Let the attendees show the map and discuss it.
+Print the image and let the students draw a map.
+Let the students show the map and discuss it.

 ![](http://i.stack.imgur.com/2FdrL.png)